‘Young And The Restless’ Spoilers Mon. March 12: Devon Wants A Baby, Ashley’s Ultimatum, Victor Indulges Dina

 — Young & The Restless (@YRInsider) March 6, 2018

-After Abby found the incriminating evidence that tied Ashley and Jack (Peter Bergman) together, Victor will confront Victoria about conspiring with the enemy.
+After Abby found the incriminating evidence that tied Ashley and Jack (Peter Bergman) together, Victor will confront Victoria about colluding with the enemy.
 Young and the Restless spoilers state that Victoria will admit to setting Ashley up but will try to defend herself by saying that her father is blind when it comes to Ash’s faults.
 She feels justified in trying to oust Ashley.
 Of course, Y&R fans will remember that not too long ago Victoria fired Cane because she suspected him of company espionage.
 It seems as if she has a double standard when it comes to business.
 Later, Abby and Victoria will rip into each other with Abby threatening her that she and her mother will soon rule the Newman empire.

 Marla Adams is getting into the #YR45 spirit! @CBSDaytime pic.twitter.com/kFuyvL3cBv